 Price: $29.99 per year on CallControl

 There is help in identifying incoming telemarketer calls, though.
 The Hiya app will check incoming calls against its database of top spammers and will notify you in the call screen if the caller is a known spammer.
-If so, simply decline the call or turn on call blocking, which will send the call straight to voicemail.
-You can also use wildcards to block area codes and area codes plus exchange.
-If you choose to do this, make sure you turn on whitelisting people who are in your contacts.
+If so, simply decline the call.
+You can also stop spammers from leaving voicemail by activating Call Screening.
+When a call comes in and you don't answer it, the call will be forwarded to Hiya to check to see if it's spam.
+If it is, Hiya will hang up on the call and there will be no voicemail.
+In addition, you can use wildcards to block area codes and area codes plus exchange.
+If you choose to do this, make sure you turn on whitelisting for the people who are in your Contacts app.

 Automate everyday tasks